-Significant Unobservable Inputs - Description Sensitivity Correlation-A pricing input where the payoff is driven by more than one underlying risk.
-Correlation is a measure of the relationship between the movements of two variables (i.e. , how the change in one variable influences a change in the other variable).
-Credit correlation, for example, is the factor that describes the relationship between the probability of individual entities to default on obligations and the joint probability of multiple entities to default on obligations.
-In general, an increase (decrease) to the correlation would result in an impact to the fair value, but the magnitude and direction of the impact would depend on whether the Firm is long or short the exposure.
-Volatility-The measure of the variability in possible returns for an instrument given how much that instrument changes in value over time.
-Volatility is a pricing input for options, and, generally, the lower the volatility, the less risky the option.
-The level of volatility used in the valuation of a particular option depends on a number of factors, including the nature of the risk underlying that option (e.g., the volatility of a particular underlying equity security may be significantly different from that of a particular underlying commodity index), the tenor and the strike price of the option.
-In general, an increase (decrease) to the volatility would result in an impact to the fair value, but the magnitude and direction of the impact would depend on whether the Firm is long or short the exposure.
-Volatility skew-The measure of the difference in implied volatility for options with identical underliers and expiry dates but with different strikes.
-The implied volatility for an option with a strike price that is above or below the current price of an underlying asset will typically deviate from the implied volatility for an option with a strike price equal to the current price of that same underlying asset.
-In general, an increase (decrease) to the volatility skew would result in an impact to the fair value, but the magnitude and direction of the impact would depend on whether the Firm is long or short the exposure.
+- Correlation: A pricing input where the payoff is driven by more than one underlying risk.
+Correlation is a measure of the relationship between the movement of two variables (i.e., how the change in one variable influences a change in the other variable). - Volatility: The measure of variability in possible returns for an instrument given how much that instrument changes in value over time.
+Volatility is a pricing input for options and, generally, the lower the volatility, the less risky the option.
+The level of volatility used in the valuation of a particular option depends on a number of factors, including the nature of the risk underlying that option, the tenor and the strike price of the option. - Volatility skew: The measure of the difference in implied volatility for options with identical underliers and expiry dates but with different strikes.